scarletstudio/transithealth/docs/new_dataset.md

 - The input file, both as a `make` dependency and as a CLI flag
 - The output file, both as a `make` target and a CLI flag

+If you want to add more CLI flags, read the [Argparse](argparse.md) guide.

 ## 3. Load

 - Code used to load tables should go in the `pipeline/load/` directory.